City Pier A: Expansion and 20th century

 The Department of Docks requested funding from the New York City Council in 1938 to erect a new administration building on Pier A. By 1941, docks commissioner John McKenzie had prepared plans for a new building on the site.
 The project was part of New York City park commissioner Robert Moses's plan to rebuild Battery Park, which he presented to the New York City Board of Estimate in March 1942.
-The Pier A building would be replaced with a larger facility that housed the Department of Docks, the NYPD, and a nearby FDNY station.
+The Pier A building would be replaced with a larger facility that housed the Department of Docks, the NYPD, and a nearby New York City Fire Department (FDNY) station.
 The City Council allocated funding for the planned new building but delayed its construction until after World War II.
 The Department of Docks subsequently became the Department of Marine and Aviation.
 Pier A was not rebuilt after World War II, even as the Department of Marine and Aviation spent $26 million renovating other piers in the city.
 Instead, by 1952, the Department of Marine and Aviation was planning to relocate to the Battery Maritime Building on the East River, allowing the FDNY and NYPD to consolidate their space at Pier A.

 The Department of Marine and Aviation built a 50 by 50 ft heliport at Pier A, which opened on June 11, 1953, as the second heliport operated by the city government.
 Initially, the heliport was primarily used by the NYPD.
 In late 1955, the NYPD's Harbor Precinct relocated to Randalls Island.
 The Department of Marine and Aviation requested $600,000 in 1958 to convert North River piers A and 1 into cargo piers.
 Eleven hundred employees of the Department of Marine and Aviation relocated from Pier A to the Battery Maritime Building in February 1959.
 By that time, Pier A only housed the department's executive and administrative staff, while other Marine and Aviation offices were housed in various buildings nearby.
 The city government planned to turn Pier A over to the FDNY and NYPD.